 In August, 2018, the Federal Court of Appeal quashed the approval of Kinder Morgan, since renamed The TransMountain Expansion project (TMX).
 Because industry and government had failed to properly consult Indigenous Peoples, the court ordered a re-do of the consultation process.

 The Canadian government has spent billions of dollars to buy out Texas oil giant Kinder Morgan, and have embarked on a second round of consultations with First Nations in the hopes that communities most affected by climate change will somehow approve of a plan to bring tar sands oil across B.C. and through the Salish Sea, increasing oil tanker traffic by 400%.

 We won’t let this get built.
 Together with RAVEN, Sierra Club BC and the Force of Nature Alliance, we launched Pull Together vs TransMountain, using the same community fundraising strategy that beat Enbridge and now has TransMountain on the ropes.

 Pull Together is a tangible way individuals, communities and businesses can provide financial support to First Nations legal cases and moral support to everyone on the front lines against this project.

-Does this mean First Nations can’t carry legal challenges on their own?
+Why can’t Indigenous Nations carry legal challenges on their own?

+Indigenous Nations are clearly prepared to do what it takes to stop TMX.
+However, legal challenges are expensive.
+The federal government has deep pockets and will spare no expense in defending its interests, which now include ownership of the existing TransMountain pipeline.
 It is not unusual for external legal defence funds to be used when parties of lesser means go up against governments or big corporations.
-While these First Nations could go it alone, standing together and pooling resources ensures equitable access to justice with a much more likely chance of success.
+While these Indigenous Nations could go it alone, it would mean taking funding from critical community development initiatives and redirecting it into costly litigation.
+Standing together and pooling resources ensures equitable access to justice and gives Indigenous Nations a much more likely chance of success.

 What is the money needed for?